Shalimov/lzdash/docs/api.md

 `lz.lazy(...functions)`

-Create a lazy pipeline of functions, kind of execution plan
+Create a lazy pipeline of functions, kind of execution plan; has no eager version, cuz it makes no sense.

 **Params:**
 - Arglist\<Function> - functions should belong to lzdash lib